intrahealth/client-registry/docs/dev/ansible.md

     If not running localhost, follow the next steps to create self-signed server and client certs, and copy them onto the server using an Ansible script below.

 ### Certificates (Required if not using localhost)

+!!! note
+    These steps are automated in the certs.sh script, but please read through the steps to understand what is happening.
+    To use:
+    ```
+    bash certs.sh <ip address or domain>
+    ```
+    Then run the ansible script to replace it on the server:
+    ```
+    ansible-playbook -i hosts servercerts.yaml -e user=opencr
+    ```

 Two certificate pairs are required, one pair for the server and one for the client generated from the server's.
 The existing self-signed server certs use localhost as the CN.
 This can be seen with the following for any cert:
 ```sh